OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

 ### Develop the Office Add-in

-1. Open **app.css** and replace the entire file with the contents shown below.
+1. Open **src/taskpane/taskpane.css** and replace the entire file with the contents shown below.

     ```css
     /* You can add global styles to this file, and also import other style files */